 Factors to consider:

 - Applying and interviewing for graduate school

 - Off-campus student teaching or internship opportunities

 - Participation in a study abroad program

 Refer to the honors program timeline for examples of how honors deadlines fit within a student's academic career.

 Grants up to $750 are available for your project.
 Honors students can apply for the Honors Program Grant and/or the Stewart Research Award.
 Guidelines and applications can be found on the University Honors Program web site.

 Does your research involve human subjects?

 Your faculty project adviser is responsible for determining with you the number of credits to be earned.
 Credits assigned will depend on the scope and complexity of the project.
-Your faculty project adviser will be responsible for assessing the project.
+Your faculty project adviser will be responsible for assigning 2-4 credits.